Here is Why We are in the Golden Age of Retro Gaming

-1) The increasing ubiquity of online commerce, both giants like Amazon and eBay and niche sites like The Old School Game Vault that give you just what you’re looking for has made it easier than ever to connect with other gamers to buy and sell old games and hardware.
+1) The increasing ubiquity of online commerce, both giants like Amazon and eBay and niche retro gaming stores that give you just what you’re looking for, has made it easier than ever to connect with other gamers to buy and sell old games and hardware.
 And in large cities like Chicago, retro arcades are popping up where you can play the original arcade games in their original form (while buying a drink or two…these tend to be aimed at adult rather than kid gamers).
 So finding ways to play the original games on their original systems is no longer the struggle it once was (especially in the nineties).

 2) More and more old games are being updated for current OSes through platforms like GOG.com, Xbox and PlayStation and Nintendo download stores, and Steam.
 I can play King’s Quest, Quest for Glory, X-Wing, Star Trek: 25th Anniversary, and Super Mario World, among many others, on my current computer and game consoles (and it is glorious).
 Some games like Grim Fandango and Resident Evil get HD updates, others retain their original pixilated glory, and some, like The Secret of Monkey Island and Halo: Combat Evolved Anniversary, let you switch between old and new graphics.
 As this happens, what we’re seeing is similar to how other media survive over time: the best games persist while the mediocre and bad stuff drops off the radar.
 Most of the games that were fun because they were state-of-the-art but that fade when their gameplay and graphics lose their luster have been laid to rest, but the classics whose core mechanics, art style, and storytelling remain compelling have found second lives, one way or another.